5 Showing the Right Numbers with ggplot() Data Transformations

 Still not great, but getting better.
 We can clearly see that the overall trend is positive but that it doesn’t always hold up at the state level.
 In some states the relationship is actually negative and strongly so.

-6.4 Small multiples
+5.5 Small multiples

 Enter facet_wrap().
 This function lets us facet our data by a variable (or multiple variables).
-The result is what’s a small multiple plot.
+The result is what’s called a small multiple plot.

 Let’s see what this looks like by using the variable called census_region.
 This column in our data has four values indicating whether a state is in the Northeast, Midwest, South, or West.